nagpalm7/Text-Summarization/Readme.md

 Training has been done on 20,000 samples and can be modified by the user in the code.

-LINK TO GOOGLE COLAB CODE: https://colab.research.google.com/drive/1M6nOjr8NeTnRWy5o9rAj0sbtqBVDhFr1
+LINK TO GOOGLE COLAB CODE: https://colab.research.google.com/drive/1M6nOjr8NeTnRWy5o9rAj0sbtqBVDhFr1 While accessing the link, please make sure to upload the dataset file and attention package on Colab.

 ## Team Members ( **Team ID** 1959 )
 **Lakshay Virmani** [lakshayvirmani77@gmail.com](mailto:lakshayvirmani77@gmail.com)